Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 Once you have selected all of the necessary layers, click the right arrow (highlighted in red in Figure 3 below), to add the selection to the Export Layers list.

-With the layers selected (and any other option set, such as units, digits, options, oversize etc...) you are ready to export the Gerber files.
+With the layers selected (and any other option set, such as units, digits, options, oversize, and so on) you are ready to export the Gerber files.

 Click on the OK button to save the settings and exit the properties dialog box.